The king gives stability to the land by justice, but a man who takes bribes overthrows it.

 Nevertheless, the people refused to listen to the voice of Samuel, and they said, “No, but there shall be a king over us, that we also may be like all the nations, that our king may (1) judge us and (2) go out before us and (3) fight our battles.”

-Taxes pay for services.
-The services are: (1) “judge us” This means enforcing law and order, (2) “go out before us" This means represent us/lead us/be our figurehead and (3) "fight our battles” This means provide military protection.
-These basic government services cost the inhabitants of Israel 10% flat rate in income taxes.
-All other government services such as (4) education, (5) infrastructure, (6) old age security, (7) welfare and especially (8) health care, cost much more.
-When the demand for services increases, so must the taxes.
+Taxes pay for public services.
+Those services are: (1) “judge us,” enforcing law and order, (2) “go out before us,” meaning be a public representative or figurehead, and (3) “fight our battles,” and so providing defense against foreigner powers.
+These basic government services cost the inhabitants of Israel a ten percent flat tax on their incomes.
+Any other “services,” like (4) education, (5) infrastructure, (6) old age security, (7) welfare, and especially (8) health care, must cost much, much more.
+When the demand for “services” increases, the taxes must balloon, and likewise the opportunities for our rulers to skim their pleasures off the top.

 Crossing the Line in Excess Taxation

-Specifically, when the State takes money earmarked for God, which is typically the first 10%, I believe it has crossed the line.
-The state (or king) considers itself as God.
+When the state takes money earmarked for God—typically the first 10 percent—it crosses the line.
+The state thinks itself God.
 Bad move!
-A wise taxation system keep taxes low and grant tax relief for charitable donations, recognizing that the state itself is responsible to a Higher Power.
+A wise tax system keep taxes low and grants tax relief for charitable donations, recognizing that the state itself is responsible to a Higher Power.
+When revenue collected from taxpayers exceed the benefits provided, the tax rates are too high, and the “benefits” themselves are inevitably corrupted: education becomes ideology, welfare becomes public dependency, and health care becomes herd management.

 Our Maker, Saviour, and Friend